 Zinc (0.01 mg/L) – Zinc has many benefits including aiding in digestion, helping wounds to heal faster, boosting the immune and cardiovascular systems, and supporting male hormones.

-Sulfate (1400 mg/L) – Sulfur, which gives the hot springs that weird smell, actually provides numerous benefits, the main being a powerful detoxifier.
+Sulfate (1400 mg/L) – Sulfur, which gives the hot springs that weird smell, actually provides numerous benefits, the main being powerful detoxification.
 It’s also a potent anti inflammatory mineral that supports nail, hair, bone, and joint health.

 Soaking in a natural mineral springs is more rejuvenating, relaxing, and beneficial than an ordinary hot tub.
 There are no annoying jets splashing in your face and no harmful chlorine.
-It’s a more relaxing experience with the added bonus of absorbing healthy minerals.
-As your skin is the largest organ in your body and very porous, you take in much of what you are exposed to, so you are far better off soaking in natural healthy minerals than drying chlorine!
+The added bonus of being able to absorb healthy minerals is great for those interested in a healthy lifestyle.
+As your skin is the largest organ in your body and very porous, you absorb most of which you are exposed to.
+Thus, you are far better off soaking in natural healthy minerals than drying chlorine!

 That strange rotten egg like smell in the waters is sulfur.
 If you have ever bathed in a hot springs before, you will be familiar with it.
 Despite the unpleasant smell, there is no harm in bathing in sulfur.
-On the contrary, sulfur is known to be one of the best detoxifiers out there, in addition to providing other benefits for your hair, skin, nails, and joints.
+On the contrary, sulfur is one of the best detoxifiers out there.
+Additionally, sulfur provides other benefits for your hair, skin, nails, and joints.
 It’s funny to think that something that smells so bad can actually make your skin more beautiful.
-Sulfur is often referred to as the “beauty mineral” as it helps your body to make collagen.
+Sulfur aka “the beauty mineral” because it helps your body make collagen.
 Just another reason to visit a hot springs!
 While you are relaxing, you are also helping to keep off those wrinkles!

 Guests staying at the on site Springs Spa and Resort gain 24 hour access to the pools at no extra charge.
-Day guests can choose amongst a variety of options which start around $25 per person.
+Day guests can choose amongst a variety of options which start around $59 per person ($23 for locals).
 Summer hours are 7am-midnight, while winter hours vary slightly (closes at 11pm).
 I also recommend getting a massage in the wonderful spa.
 The San Juan Essential Massage is a luxurious escape which includes hot towels, warm pillows for your eyes, organic oils and creams, and top knotch Swedish massage techniques.

 Check out the massage menu at The Springs and the full pricing list for a day of relaxing soaking at The Springs.